 You might stack photos if you have similar images.
 Or you can stack several virtual copies of one photograph.
-If you use burst mode, you can organise each burst as a group.
-Stacks are a good way to organise bracketed photos or panorama cuts.
+If you use burst mode, you can organize each burst as a group.
+Stacks are a good way to organize bracketed photos or panorama cuts.
 But be creative!
 You can stack images any way you want.
 You can group images by topic, place, time of day, or model.

 How to Group Photos into Stacks